Optimality and Noise-Resilience of Critical Quantum Sensing

+On the one hand, finite-component PTs make it possible to implement CQS protocols with small-scale devices, such as parametric resonators~\cite{heugel2020_quantum,DiCandia2023,Rinaldi2021,petrovnin2023}, single trapped-ions~\cite{Ilias2023}, optomechanical~\cite{Bin2019,Tang2023} or magnomechanical~\cite{Wan2023} devices, spin impurities~\cite{mih23multiparameter} and Rabi-like systems~\cite{Ying2022,Xie2022,Lu2022}.
+On the other hand, finite-component PTs, as well as fully-connected systems~\cite{Garbe2022,Lambert04,Ribeiro07}, can be effectively described with minimal models, and so they provide a compelling theoretical framework to analyze CQS protocols with analytical or semi-analytical methods~\cite{Garbe2020,Salado2021,Chu2021,Garbe2022,Gietka2022,Gietka2022a,Garbe2022a,DiCandia2023,hotter2023}.
 Recent theoretical efforts have been dedicated to the identification and design of optimal CQS protocols.
 It has been shown that the dynamical approach has a constant-factor advantage over static protocols~\cite{Chu2021,Garbe2022}.
 An apparent super-Heisenberg scaling can be achieved when focusing on a specific resource such as system size~\cite{Gietka2022,Gietka2022a} or time~\cite{Garbe2022a}.
-CQS protocols achieve quantum advantage also for global sensing using adaptive strategies~\cite{Montenegro2021,Salvia2023} in the driven-dissipative case with continuous measurements~\cite{Ilias2022,Yang2022} and in the multi-parameter case~\cite{Ivanov2020,DiFresco2022}.

-Beyond the analysis of specific applicable protocols, in recent years, fundamental bounds on the quantum Fisher information (QFI) have been derived~\cite{demkowicz2014using,demkowicz2017adaptive,zhou2021asymptotic,kurdzialek2022using,wan2022bounds}.
+CQS protocols achieve quantum advantage also for global sensing using adaptive strategies~\cite{Montenegro2021,Salvia2023} in the driven-dissipative case with continuous measurements~\cite{Ilias2022,Yang2022} and in the multi-parameter case~\cite{Ivanov2020,DiFresco2022,mih23multiparameter}.
+Beyond the analysis of specific applicable protocols, in recent years, fundamental bounds on the quantum Fisher information (QFI)~\cite{Paris2009} have been derived~\cite{demkowicz2014using,demkowicz2017adaptive,zhou2021asymptotic,kurdzialek2022using,wan2022bounds}.
 Not only do they allow quick identification of which systems can benefit from quantum metrology, but they also clarify what should be considered a resource in metrology.